pantherprotocol/preZKPceremony/README.md

     Contribution uploaded.
 Please send this multihash to the coordinator and keep your IPFS node running and connected to the IPFS network.
     QmYDsgWYRuHNYBeJABGZ6Csdj256jvj4E4WYX2dJ6w6iCj

-and then follow the instructions in the output.
+and then follow the instructions in the output, and also let the coordinator know how they can obtain any public key you have used for signing the transcript - e.g. whether it's available via a PGP keyserver, or via Keybase, and if so what your Keybase username is.

 ### IPFS networking issues, and a contigency plan